Spring Orecchiette Pasta with asparagus, mushrooms, peas and fresh herbs in a light carbonara sauce with dollops of creamy Burrata cheese.

 - Cuisine: Italian

 2 cups fresh English peas ( Trader Joes often carries shucked peas)

 8 oz mushrooms sliced or quartered -cremini, shittaki, buttons or morrels

 2 cups wilting greens- dandilion, arugula, chard, spinach – chopped

 1 ball burrata cheese- optional

-With a fork, stir in 3 T of hot pasta water, one tablespoon at a time, gradually, to the eggs, to temper the eggs ( to warm them).
+Once the pasta is drained and back in the pot, gradually stir in 3 tablespoons of the reserved hot pasta water, one tablespoon at a time into the eggs, to temper the eggs ( to warm them up).
 Stir well.

 Pour egg/water mixture over the pasta and with a big wood spoon, gently stir to coat the pasta.
-Stir in ⅓ C fresh grated parmesan, cracked pepper and more pasta water as need to loosen the pasta.
-Place on a platter or bowl and sprinkle with mint, lemon zest and remaining parmesan.
+Stir in ⅓ cup fresh grated parmesan, cracked pepper and more pasta water as need to loosen the pasta and make it “saucy”.
+Taste and adjust salt.
+Place on a platter or bowl and sprinkle with fresh herbs, lemon zest and remaining parmesan.
 Dot with dollops of burrrata.